 Quite adapted to test the mechanical integrity of a given drilling assembly and to measure its drilling behaviour and efficiencies (ROP, vibrations, ….).

 High Pressure Water Jets benches to tests performances of submerged nozzle using pressure sensor coupled with 3D robot allowing to measure the pressure profile at a given distance from the nozzle, rock slotting performances of a submerged High Pressure Water Jets.

-Software used by the ICL team is based on the two versatile software platforms created at Imperial, Solidity which handles the solids and a combination of both Fluidity / IC-FERST which handles the inertia-dominated or porous media multiphase flow of fluids.
+Software used by the Imperial College London team is based on the two versatile software platforms created at Imperial, Solidity which handles the solids and a combination of both Fluidity / IC-FERST which handles the inertia-dominated or porous media multiphase flow of fluids.
 The most exciting applications often involve coupling the two solvers to examine fluid structure interactions, such as a water-jet breaking into a sandstone rock.
 An example of such work is described in the reference: